 - Training of Christian leaders;

-- Holistic mission and evangelism;
+- Holistic Christian mission in communities;

 - Christian youth organisations;

 - Christian influence in the public sphere.

 - Leadership training for the South – this might include grants to larger organisations that may otherwise fall outside the criteria;

 - Community development work by smaller charities focusing on a niche area, with a strong local partnership;

 - Strategic promotion of the Christian faith - consistent with sustainability and training.